Denis of Portugal: Administration

-In 1288, Denis managed to persuade Pope Nicholas IV to issue a papal Bull that separated the Order of Santiago in Portugal from that in Castile, to which it had been subordinate.
+In 1288, Denis managed to persuade Pope Nicholas IV to issue a papal bull that separated the Order of Santiago in Portugal from that in Castile, to which it had been subordinate.
 With the extinction of the Knights Templar, he was able to transfer their assets in the country to the Order of Christ, specially created for this purpose.

 Denis was essentially an administrator and not a warrior king.
 He went to war with the kingdom of Castile in 1295, relinquishing the villages of Serpa and Moura.
 In 1297, he signed the Treaty of Alcañices with Castile, which defined the current borders between the two Iberian countries, and reaffirmed Portugal's possession of the Algarve.
 The treaty also established an alliance of friendship and mutual defense, leading to a peace of 40 years between the two nations.

 Denis pursued his father's policies on legislation and centralisation of power, and promulgated the nucleus of a Portuguese civil and criminal law code, protecting the lower classes from abuse and extortion.
-These edicts survived in the Livro das Leis e Posturas (Book of Laws and Postures), and the Ordenações Afonsinas (Afonsine Ordinances), proclaimed during the reign of Afonso V. These are not legislative "codes" as we understand them today, but rather compilations of laws and customary municipal law, as amended and restated by the Portuguese crown.
+These edicts survived in the Livro das Leis e Posturas (Book of Laws and Postures), and the Ordenações Afonsinas (Alfonsine Ordinances), proclaimed during the reign of Afonso V. These are not legislative "codes" as we understand them today, but rather compilations of laws and customary municipal law, as amended and restated by the Portuguese crown.

 As king, Denis travelled around the country to resolve various problems.
 He ordered the construction of numerous castles, created new towns, and granted the privileges due cities to several others.
 He declared in 1290 that 'the language of the people' was to become the language of the state, and officially known as Portuguese.
 Denis also decreed that Portuguese replace Latin as the language of the law courts in his kingdom.
 His wife Elizabeth donated much of the large income generated by her lands and properties to charities, inspiring Denis to help improve the life of the poor and found several social institutions.